-The Trustees consider the Scheme's current strategic asset allocation to be consistent with the current financial position of the Scheme.
-This assessment will be updated with reference to the Technical Provisions set out in the Scheme's Statement of Funding Principles once the 2020 actuarial valuation has been completed.
-"Technical provisions" is the value of the Scheme's liabilities for funding purposes as at the latest available Scheme-specific actuarial valuation date.
+The Trustees consider the Scheme's current strategic asset allocation to be consistent with the current financial position of the Scheme..
+"Technical provisions" is the value of the Scheme's liabilities for funding purposes as at the latest available Scheme-specific actuarial valuation date, being 30 June 2020.